neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-21/paper.md

 # Introduction

-Human genome and phenome data is classified as sensitive personal data under the EU GDPR legislation ([Art.
+Human genome and phenome data is classified as special categories data under the EU GDPR legislation ([Art.
 9 GDPR](https://gdpr-info.eu/art-9-gdpr/)).
 This requires special care to be taken when processing and re-using this data for research.
 To enable this in a compliant way, a federated approach was applied to the existing European Genome-phenome Archive ([EGA(https://ega-archive.org/)]) [@EGA],